Collective farming

 Collective farming and communal farming are various types of agricultural production in which multiple farmers run their holdings as a joint enterprise.
-There are two broad types of communal farms: agricultural cooperatives, in which member-owners jointly engage in farming activities as a collective; and state farms, which are owned and directly run by a centralized government.
+Two broad types of communal farms exist: agricultural cooperatives, in which member-owners jointly engage in farming activities as a collective; and state farms, which are owned and directly run by a centralized government.
 The process by which farmland is aggregated is called collectivization.

-Pre-20th century history
+Pre-20th-century history

 Mexico

 Under the Aztec Empire, central Mexico was divided into small territories called calpulli, which were units of local administration concerned with farming as well as education and religion.
 A calpulli consisted of a number of large extended families with a presumed common ancestor, themselves each composed of a number of nuclear families.
 Each calpulli owned the land and granted the individual families the right to farm parts of it each day.
 When the Spanish conquered Mexico they replaced this with a system of estates granted by the Spanish crown to Spanish colonists, as well as the encomienda, a feudal-like right of overlordship colonists were given in particular villages, and the repartimiento or system of indigenous forced labor.

 Following the Mexican Revolution, a new constitution in 1917 abolished any remnant of feudal-like rights hacienda owners had over common lands and offered the development of ejidos: communal farms formed on land purchased from the large estates by the Mexican government.